 This tournament is our fun way to determine the top alumni giving institutions for higher education fundraising.
-We took the institutions in the Men’s and Women’s NCAA Basketball Tournaments, analyzed their alumni giving statistics, and determined the two top institutions for alumni giving.
+We took the institutions in this year’s men’s and women’s NCAA Basketball Tournaments, analyzed their alumni giving statistics, and determined the two top institutions for alumni giving.

 And the winners are…

 All this year’s tournament participants are winners.
-As we approached the final bracket stages we were just amazed at some of the accomplishments of these institutions in alumni engagement and donor growth.
+As we approached the final bracket stages, we noticed some pretty incredible alumni giving and donor growth at the top institutions.
 All participants in this year’s tournaments should be congratulated.
-The generosity of their alumni is simply mind-blowing, with over $50 million given by alumni to these institutions in 2016.
+The generosity of their alumni is incredible, with more than $3.7 billion given by alumni to these institutions in 2017.

-Alumni participation continues to decline: In most of this year’s match ups, it was more about who had declined the least.
+Alumni participation declines again: In most of this year’s match ups, it was more about who had declined the least.
 We’re on a 20-year downhill spiral for the percent of living alumni who give.
-While we know that part of the issue is the sheer increase in the number of alumni institutions are trying to engage (increasing the denominator in the alumni participation equation), 68% of institutions saw reduced alumni donor counts during the recession.
-Colleges and universities that bucked this trend were the top alumni giving institutions, with some schools with great alumni engagement programs posting recent gains.
+While we know that part of the issue is the sheer increase in the number of alumni institutions are trying to engage, with the good economy and real effort, some are building back.
+Colleges and universities that bucked this trend were also commonly the top alumni giving dollars institutions.

 Listen to the podcast

-I break down the results with RNL Vice President Josh Robertson, one of this year’s referees, on the latest episode of podcast Fundraising Voices, available on iTunes and Stitcher.
+I once again break down the results with RNL’s Shad Hanselman, on the latest episode of podcast Fundraising Voices, available on iTunes and Stitcher.